Leadwerks/Documentation/3dplanes.md

 ## Point-line Intersection

 We can determine the intersection point between a plane and a 3D line in space with the [Plane:IntersectsLine](Plane_IntersectsLine.md) method.
+This will tell us if the line intersects the plane, and if so, what the exact intersection point is.
+Note that a line will not ever intersect a plane under a few conditions:
+- If the line is parallel to the plane (runs alongside it), the line will never intersect the plane.
+- If a line segment is being tested, instead of an infinite line, it may not intersect the plane.

 ## Convex Volumes